Paul Henry King

-Paul Henry King (3 June 1853 – 31 July 1938) was a British Commissioner in the Chinese Maritime Customs Service, who was closely involved with the Chinese statesman, Li Hongzhang, during the of the Boxer Uprising of 1900, and also with the Tatsu Maru Incident, which triggered the anti-Japanese campaign in China of 1908.
+Paul Henry King (3 June 1853 – 31 July 1938) was a British Commissioner in the Chinese Maritime Customs Service, who was closely involved with the Chinese statesman, Li Hongzhang, during the Boxer Uprising of 1900, and also with the Tatsu Maru Incident, which triggered the anti-Japanese campaign in China of 1908.
 King was also a well-known writer on Chinese politics and culture, who was notably sympathetic to contemporary Chinese views opposing the semi-colonial presence of Western nations in China during the late-nineteenth and early-twentieth centuries.

 Early life and family

 Paul Henry King, known to his family as 'Jol', was born on 3 June 1853 – the son of Paul John King, Senior Registrar in Chancery, and Anna Maria, née Man.
 He was also grand-nephew of Sir Nicholas Conyngham Tindal, Chief Justice of the Common Pleas.
 King was educated at Haileybury School, and served with the London Scottish Regiment for three years from 1870.
 Following the example of his maternal uncle, John Alexander Man (later known as Man-Stuart), who was personal secretary to Horatio Nelson Lay and Robert Hart, King joined the Chinese Maritime Customs Service and went to China in 1874.
 In 1881, he married Margaret, née Williamson (known to her family as 'Veronica') at Holy Trinity Cathedral in Shanghai, and the marriage service was conducted by Bishop George Evans Moule.
 They had seven children, including: Wilfrid Henry Tindal King, who was employed by Jardine, Matheson & Co. in China, Hong Kong, Japan and Taipei, 1908–1937; Louis Magrath King, a British Consul in China, who married the Tibetan writer, Rinchen Lhamo; Carol Mary Langton King, a racing car driver; and Patrick John Richardson King, a squadron leader and later wing commander in the Royal Air Force.